Go to the top of this page

 [Future action plans]

-In fiscal 2023, we aim to increase the rate of use of international certified paper products with consideration of forest resources to 95% for inflight service items.
+In fiscal 2024, we aim to achieve rate of use of international certified paper products with consideration of forest resources to 100% for inflight service items.
 We will continue to actively adopt certified products that take into account the human rights of workers in the supply chain, and replace service supplies and meals provided to customers with certified products.

 Customers